Going to a new gym can be scary, so we made a video to introduce you to Open Source Jiu-Jitsu and give you an idea of what to expect.

 Q: How big are your class sizes?

 A: Depending on the class, it can be anywhere from 2 to 30 people.
+Our Kids Classes have between 15-25 kids.

 Q: Where are you located?

 A: We are conveniently located in the Emma area of Asheville, right off of Gorman Bridge Road.
 Our address is 357 Gorman Bridge Road, Asheville NC 28806.
+We're about 10 minutes from downtown Asheville.

 Q: Who are your instructors and what is your lineage?

 A: While we have more of a non-traditional, decentralized approach to staffing our instructors, and we love having have guest instructors from all different walks of life, you will inevitably run into this guy on almost any given day.
-Robert “Bobby” McMasters is a Rich Sab/ BJJ Globetrotters brown belt, and has been teaching jiu-jitsu since 2006.
+Robert “Bobby” McMasters is a Rich Sab/ BJJ Globetrotters black belt, and has been teaching jiu-jitsu since 2006.
 Read more about him here.

 Q: How much prior experience do I need?